-- To take the register accurately every lesson. - To mark a register each lesson within the first 10 minutes of the lesson starting. - To inform Hubs of any student missing from the lesson and marking absence in the SIMS register. - To update the register if a student arrives late to the lesson or leaves for an appointment. - To inform the Head of Year of any attendance concerns. - To ensure that work is accessible on the Google Classroom and missed work is caught up.
+- To take the register accurately every lesson within the first 10 minutes of the lesson starting. - To inform Hubs of any student missing from the lesson and marking absence in the Arbor register. - To update the register if a student arrives late to the lesson. - To inform the Head of Year of any attendance concerns. - To ensure that work is accessible on the Google Classroom and missed work is caught up.